a-johnston/cleats-racing/README.md

 The NGINX configuration file is extremely basic and for production should at least be modified to serve static files directly rather than delegating static file requests to flask.

 Additionally, there is a webhook file `hooks.json` which uses [Adnan Hajdarević's `webhook` tool](https://github.com/adnanh/webhook).
 Currently it runs a redeploy script for very simple CI/CD with GitHub, for example.
+This can be run by `<go path>/bin/webhook -hooks example_conf/hooks.json -verbose`.